-As a follow up to IRRPP’s inaugural Summer Education Workshop, we are compiling a list of resources for educators, researchers, students and other community members.
-These are resources that people have used in their classrooms and for their research and are not IRRPP generated / endorsed resources.
-Therefore, this list is not exhaustive by any means either.
+IRRPP has compiled a list of resources for educators, researchers, students and other community members.
+These are resources that people have used in their classrooms and for their research and are not IRRPP generated or endorsed resources.
+This list is not exhaustive by any means either.
 This is a working document that we will be adding to and changing.
-If you would like to share your ideas for resources, please email us at firstname.lastname@example.org.
+If you would like to share your ideas for resources, please email us at email@example.com.

 Download our complete resource list as a PDF here.

 Summer Education Resource List

 These are organizations that do social justice work in education or with a focus on youth.
 All of the resources are free to use unless otherwise noted.
 This is not an exhaustive list and we welcome your suggestions for additions.

 Alternatives Inc offers a support system that provides safe spaces for youth and their families to address root causes and discover positive alternatives.
 Reaching 4,000 young people and their families each year, their programs focus on leadership development, prevention of violence and substance abuse, academic enrichment, and counseling.

 The Chicago Freedom School (CFS) seeks to create new generations of critical and independent thinking young people who use their unique experiences and power to create a just world.
 CFS provides training and education opportunities for youth and adult allies to develop leadership skills through the lens of civic action and through the study of the history of social movements and their leaders.

 The CPS American Indian Education Program provides educational services to all Native American Indian students within the Chicago Public Schools district and organizes community events promoting Native American Indian education to outside organizations.